varadchaskar/Fingerprint-Product/README.md

 <h1>Embedded Fingerprint Authentication System with Touch-Screen Interface</h1>

 <p>
   This project implements an embedded fingerprint authentication system using an Arduino-compatible microcontroller, a fingerprint sensor, and a touch-screen display.
-The code is organized into modular components for easy maintenance and scalability, following the Google C++ Style Guide.
+The code is organized into modular components for easy maintenance and scalability.
 </p>

 <h2>Features</h2>